The mixed fractional Hartree equations in Fourier amalgam and modulation spaces: Introduction

 We consider the Cauchy problem for the Hartree equation with mixed fractional Laplacian:

 Here, $s_1, s_2 \in \R, u(t,x),u_0(x)\in \mathbb C$ and $K$ denotes the Hartree kernel

-The classical and fractional Hartree equation appears in the several physical physical phenomena, e.g. optical media, boson stars, Brownian motion.
-See \cite[Section 1.1]{D3, bhimani2022hartree} and the references therein.
-The mixed fractional Laplacian ($s_1\neq s_2$) arises in the case when a particle can follow two stochastic processes with a different random walk and a L\'evy flight according to a certain probability.
-The corresponding limit diffusion is described by sum of two fractional Laplacians with different orders, see \cite{biagi2022mixed}.
+The classical (i.e. $s_1=s_2=1$ case) and fractional (i.e $s_1=s_2$ case) Hartree equations appear in the several physical phenomena, e.g. optical media, boson stars, Brownian motion.
+See \cite[Section 1.1]{D3, bhimani2023hartree} and the references therein.
+The mixed fractional Laplacian (i.e. $s_1\neq s_2$ case) arises in the case when a particle can follow two stochastic processes with a different random walk and a L\'evy flight according to a certain probability.
+The corresponding limit diffusion is described by a sum of two fractional Laplacians with different orders, see \cite{biagi2022mixed}.
 It also models heart anomalies caused by arteries issues by the superposition of two to five mixed fractional Laplacians, to consider different anomaly in the five arteries, see \cite{magin2008modeling}.